ridiculousfish/one-second-dash/README.md

 This tutorial assumes you also want to have your RPi on your normal WiFi network.
 This requires two dongles, since monitor mode displaces managed mode.
 If you are happy using Ethernet, things are a little simpler.

-1. Get an network dongle that supports monitor mode.
+1. Get a network dongle that supports monitor mode.
 Be careful with the chipset: RT5370 works, RTL8188CUS does not.
 2. Install stuff:

         sudo apt-get update